➤ Swiss Travel Pass prices 2025 and 2026

 Alternatives if you don’t travel for exactly 3, 4, 6, 8, or 15 days

 - If you only need to travel for one or two days, point-to-point tickets or the Saver Day Pass are worth looking into.
+Mind that the Saver Day Pass does not include free museum access and does not provide discounts on most mountain routes.

 - If you plan to travel for 7 days, for example, an 8-day Swiss Travel Pass is often still the best option.
 You can do the math to be sure.

 - If you’ll be traveling between 10 and 14 days, it can still be advantageous to get a 15-day Swiss Travel Pass.
-That’s because the price difference between an 8-day and 15-day pass is small.
+That’s because the price difference between an 8-day and 15-day pass is relatively very small.

 - Do you need an extra day of travel, e.g. for day 9 on top of an 8-day pass?
 Then again point-to-point tickets or the Saver Day Pass may work for you.